redeboer/bossdoc/docs/appendices/tips/troubleshooting.md

 ## Some header files are not found when compiling my package

-Check your {code}`requirements` file.
+Check your `requirements` file.
 Packages that you need should be declared here as well.
-For instance, if you want to use {code}`McTruth` packages such as {code}`McParticle.h`, you should add the line:
+For instance, if you want to use `McTruth` packages such as `McParticle.h`, you should add the line:

 ```text
 use McTruth     McTruth-*     Event